siddhityagi17/agri-ml-project/README.md

 Predict soil tilling requirements
 Detect plant diseases
 Identify pest infestations
-The trained models are integrated into a React + Vite + Tailwind frontend with a FastAPI backend, providing a real-time monitoring dashboard.
+The trained models are integrated into a React frontend with a FastAPI backend, providing a real-time monitoring dashboard.

 ⚙ **Tech Stack**